-Many, including myself, were raised with the term “colorblind” to try and ignore color in an effort to promote racial harmony.
+Many, including myself, grew up with the term “colorblind”.
+This tries to ignore color in an effort to promote racial harmony.

 But on some level, I have determined that recognizing the splendid array of colors is far more enjoyable and purposeful.

 Ignoring these beautiful characteristics overlooks a central part of who we are and what makes us special.

 When we came to be colorblind or to “not see someone’s color”, we inadvertently remove a part of life and what has shaped us.
 Instead, we can enjoy the beauty that God created.

 Regardless of skin color, clothes, food, or language, we as parents can instill in our children an acceptance and respect for everyone.

 Along with this video and the other cultural issues over that last few months, there are some simple things you can do at home to promote ethnic or cultural awareness, acceptance, and understanding with your children.

 One way that we decided to encourage this awareness was by buying different types of dolls for them to play with.

 All three of our girls have red hair, and they all have red-headed dolls that look like them.

 However, it is also essential for us that they have dolls that don’t look like them.
 As such, they have dolls that are African, Asian, Latino, and European.